Frequently Asked Questions

 I am NOT a high school graduate.
 Can I still get financial aid?

-Potential students can also demonstrate readiness for college by taking a standardized test if - and only if - they've attended a post-secondary institution prior to July 1st, 2012.
+What's more, potential students can demonstrate readiness for college by taking a standardized test if - and only if - they've attended a post-secondary institution prior to July 1st, 2012.
 The standardized test is available in the Delta College Assessment Center, located in the northern end of the DeRicco Building.

 High School Graduates: If the potential student has graduated from high school, they must provide one of the following documents indicating their high school completion